jiarong-wu/mlflux/README.md

 * `global`: load global CM2 data (right now only one time slice), apply ANNs to compute fluxes, and compute metrics

+### gotm folder
 `gotm/` code related to [GOTM](https://gotm.net/portfolio/) model.

 * `time_series` flux preparation and off-line evaluation
-* `analyses` output processing (in Hovmoller diagram format)
 * `fluxop` supposed to be flux preparation but haven't moved code from time_series to this one
-* some other output files
+* `metrics.py` some metrics helper function.
+TO-DO: move this to mlflux/gotm.py
+* `ows_papa/` contains all the observational variables used to compute fluxes.
+The folder itself is not tracked in this repo but can be copied from [this stable version of GOTM code](https://github.com/gotm-model/code/archive/v5.2.1.tar.gz).
+The same code (v5.2.1) is used in Basilisk's S interface with GOTM.

+### Others
-`others/` folder contains codes that I stole from other people.
+Codes that I stole from other people.